The Key Man

 The other half is growth.
 Carolina Park, Park West, Dunes West, and the developments off Highway 17 keep filling with families who arrived with one smart key and a newer vehicle.
 Modern push-to-start systems make a second key cheap insurance and an emergency replacement expensive.
 Most people don't think about it until the one key is gone.

-Not a coverage list — these are the spots that actually produce calls, and why.
+Not a coverage map — these are the specific places on this side of the bridge that actually call me in, and what's usually happening.

 Shem Creek & Coleman Boulevard